-At HeartCert CPR, we are often asked what the difference is between BLS and Heartsaver courses.
-We teach BLS Certification, plus several other courses in the Duluth area.
-Read more about the difference between BLS certification and Heartsaver courses here:
+At Twin Cities Safety, we are often asked what the difference is between BLS and Heartsaver courses.
+We teach BLS in Eagan, plus several other courses in other locations, so we are happy to break down the differences between these two classes.

 Basic Life Support (BLS) Course